Mike Adams Interviews Dr. Torsten Trey: Exposing Forced Organ Harvesting and DAFOH's Fight...

 Thank you, Mike, for having me.

-Um I'm very glad to be here and share what I can share with your audience.
+I'm very glad to be here and share what I can share with your audience.

 Well, thank you so much for taking the time to join us.

-Uh this is the first time we've ever spoken.
+It's the first time we've ever spoken.

-Uh, and I'm I'm not familiar with your organization.
+And I'm not familiar with your organization.

-Um I'd love to learn more, but I just want you to know I have interviewed other experts in previous years about this very topic.
+I'd love to learn more, but I just want you to know I have interviewed other experts in previous years about this very topic.

-Yeah, uh I'm happy to do that.
+Yeah, I'm happy to do that.

-And um I I got interested in this.
+And I got interested in this.

 I followed it.

-And then um there was uh a few months later um a report by two Canadian investigators, David Ku or David Metters, they did phone calls to China pr pretending that they um needed a kidney, an organ.
+And then there was a few months later a report by two Canadian investigators, David Kulu, David Matters.

-Um they asked specifically if they have organs from Falun Gong practitioners because they are more healthy.
+They asked specifically if they have organs from Falun Gong practitioners because they are more healthy.

 And that didn't make sense because they didn't have an organ donor program.

-So when I asked one of them where the organs come from, he admitted to me the organs are coming from Falungong practitioners.
+So when I asked one of them where the organs come from, he admitted to me the organs are coming from Falun Gong practitioners.

-And at that time in the summer of 2006, I said, I have to do something.
+And at that time, in the summer of 2006, I said, I have to do something.

-That's that's really extraordinary.
+That's really extraordinary.

 All right.

-It's uh it's a practice I support.
+It's a practice I support.

-I I lived in Taiwan, I know the Chinese culture very well.
+I know the Chinese culture very well.

 They are the early risers of Chinese culture.